Basics

 Node.js console logs messages with methods like info and error.

-The Node.js console is a global object used to print messages to the standard output and standard error streams.
-It provides a simple debugging console that is similar to the JavaScript console mechanism provided by web browsers.
+The Node.js console is a global object used for printing messages to the standard output and standard error streams.
+It is similar to the JavaScript console object found in browsers and provides several methods to log messages, including console.info

 The console.info()